sheltermanager/asm3/src/static/pages/manual/_sources/databasetables.rst.txt

 ID
     INTEGER
-    A unique, incrementing number that identifies this record MediaName
+    A unique, incrementing number that identifies this record MediaType
+    INTEGER
+    1 = File, 2 = Link
+MediaName
     VARCHAR
-    The name of the file within the dbfs table - always [media.ID].extension MediaNotes
+    The name of the file within the dbfs table - always [media.ID].extension unless MediaType=2 in which case this will hold the link URL MediaNotes
     VARCHAR
-    The notes accompanying the media file (used as description when publishing) WebsitePhoto
+    The notes accompanying the media file (can optionally be used as description when publishing)
+DocPhoto
     INTEGER
-    1 if this is the preferred photo of an animal for use on the web DocPhoto
+    1 if this is the preferred photo of an animal for use with document templates
+WebsitePhoto
     INTEGER
-    1 if this is the preferred photo of an animal for use with generated documents NewSinceLastPublish
+    1 if this is the preferred photo of an animal for use on the web WebsiteVideo
     INTEGER
-    1 if this media record was created after the last time a publish was done UpdatedSinceLastPublish
+    1 if this is the preferred video link of the animal DocPhoto
     INTEGER
+    1 if this is the preferred photo of an animal for use with generated documents ExcludeFromPublish
+    INTEGER
+    1 if this photo should be excluded from being used on websites or sent to third parties
+SignatureHash
+    VARCHAR
+    For media containing documents that have been signed, this field will contain a cryptographic hash of the document file data so that it can be checked for tampering
+NewSinceLastPublish (deprecated)
+    INTEGER
+    1 if this media record was created after the last time a publish was done UpdatedSinceLastPublish  (deprecated)
+    INTEGER
-    1 if this media record was updated after the last time a publish was done LastPublished
+    1 if this media record was updated after the last time a publish was done LastPublished (deprecated - see animalpublished table)
     TIMESTAMP
-    The date this record was last published to the web LastPublishedPF
+    The date this record was last published to the web LastPublishedPF (deprecated)
     TIMESTAMP
-    Date this record was last published to PetFinder.com LastPublishedAP
+    Date this record was last published to PetFinder.com LastPublishedAP (deprecated)
     TIMESTAMP
-    Date this record was last published to AdoptAPet.com LastPublishedP911
+    Date this record was last published to AdoptAPet.com LastPublishedP911 (deprecated)
     TIMESTAMP
-    Date this record was last published to Pets911.com LastPublishedRG
+    Date this record was last published to Pets911.com LastPublishedRG (deprecated)
     TIMESTAMP
     Date this record was last published to RescueGroups PetAdoptionPortal.org LinkID